Big Data Tools

 Use the notebook editor toolbar for the basic operations with notebooks:

-The notebook editor toolbar also shows the status of the last paragraph execution.
+The notebook editor toolbar also shows the status of the last paragraph execution: Finished, Aborted, or Failed and the synchronization status of State Viewer.